dns12345/AuthNet.WebHooks/README.md

 // from your response data sent to your notification url, you will need the Raw Body (JSON) and the X-ANET-Signature
 // from the response header.
 This class will use your signature key and json body to create a SHA512 token, and
-// compare it with the X-ANET-Signature value to make sure the mrssage has not been modified. string Raw_JSON_Body = ""{\"notificationId\":\"ff8acc67-a473-4550-8e13-da30ed54ab7d\",\"eventType\":\"net.authorize.customer.deleted\",\"eventDate\":\"2017-04-15T20:39:48.68994Z\",\"webhookId\":\"5eca3570-70a4-4293-aec1-5fa7bdf0183b\",\"payload\":{\"entityName\":\"customerProfile\",\"id\":\"1811525753\"}}"";
+// compare it with the X-ANET-Signature value to make sure the message has not been modified. string Raw_JSON_Body = ""{\"notificationId\":\"ff8acc67-a473-4550-8e13-da30ed54ab7d\",\"eventType\":\"net.authorize.customer.deleted\",\"eventDate\":\"2017-04-15T20:39:48.68994Z\",\"webhookId\":\"5eca3570-70a4-4293-aec1-5fa7bdf0183b\",\"payload\":{\"entityName\":\"customerProfile\",\"id\":\"1811525753\"}}"";
 string X_Anet_Signature = "0BB9379EB6F2FFC6DD53AEE5F30899303D4A49784B2268B4C93788ED7F89242E1261C390853166C9791160755910E0CB2AB3971799F0A45E25BD16EC1E12E603";